Summertime Skin Care: Protecting Pets from Sun

 Mast cell skin cancer is the most common skin cancer in pets and it can show up anywhere on the body.
 Dogs get skin cancer at roughly the same rate as humans, while cats experience fewer types of cancers.

-According to the National Canine Cancer Foundation, “Melanoma occurs commonly in dogs with pigmented (dark) skin.
-Melanomas arise from pigment producing cells called melanocytes, which are responsible for coloring the skin.”
+The National Canine Cancer Foundation states that, “Melanoma occurs commonly in dogs with pigmented (dark) skin.
+Melanomas arise from pigment producing cells called melanocytes, which are responsible for “coloring the skin.”

 Dogs that are at an increased risk to develop melanoma (suggesting that this disease may have a hereditary component) include:

 - Doberman Pinschers